canonical/microceph/docs/reference/canonical-ceph-hardware-recommendations/disaggregated-architecture.rst

 to be eligible for Ubuntu Pro Managed Solutions and Delivery services with Canonical.

-The initial configuration suggestion would be three nodes for the control plane (MON, RadosGW, MDS), and six nodes for dedicated OSDs.
+The initial configuration suggestion would be three nodes for the control plane:
+Ceph Monitors (MONs), Ceph RADOS Gateway (RGW), and Ceph metadata servers (MDSs), and six nodes for dedicated object storage daemons (OSDs).
 However, the distribution needs to be adapted to your requirements, and allows for several combinations:

 Dedicated control plane nodes